sibvic/fxts2-templates/templates/readme.md

 Template of dashboard/scanner indicator.

+## Dashboard_light

+Light version of dashboard/scanner indicator.
+Only basic information are drawn.
+Optimized for the performance.

 ## Heatmap

 Template of a heatmap.
 Shows green/red/gray rectangle for each condition for each bar.
 Add your conditions to "conditions".
 Each condition should implement function GetSignal(period) and function Update(period, mode).